Ana-Niko-byte/math-tab-mastery/README.md

 1. This is a front end application, created to help young users with mental arithmetic and logical thinking.
 2. A heading with the name of the application and a short description on the first 'login' page.
 Wording is kept to the bare minimum after this to ensure attention is directed towards necessary fields only - the game field, and later the revision field.
 3. Category selection - so users can pick the type of arithmetic they would like to practice.
 This works as a type of difficulty selection.
-4. The game field contains a small introduction with the user's name and the task they are to solve.
+4. The game field contains a points system with the user's name to keep track of their scores :
+    - each right answer is worth 100pts.
+    - each wrong answer deducts 50pts.
+    - if the user skips a question, the points will deduct by 25pts.
 5. 'Submit' and 'Skip' buttons below the field.
 Additional logic is implemented to handle 'Enter' keypress instead of 'Submit'.
-'Skip' skips one question.
+'Skip' skips one question in the main game, and moves onto the next tab in the revision game.
 6. Score tracking for answered questions.
 7. A revision field for incorrectly answered questions.
-Tabs at the edge of this field record the incorrectly answered questions for revision later.
+Tabs at the top of this field record the incorrectly answered questions for revision later.
+When a user clicks on one of these tabs, the question is displayed again.
+If answered correctly, the tab turns green.
+If incorrect, an alert appears with the correct answer, and the tab turns grey.
 8. 'Exit' button to end the session.
 9. Footer containing copyright, t&c, and links to social platforms (LinkedIn, GitHub, and Instagram).